 RSCDS Glasgow Branch is involved with activities to encourage children and young adults to enjoy Scottish Country Dancing.
 Branch members are happy to provide advice and help.
 Some of these activites are described below.

-If any school or dance group or even a group of friends would like to enter, at any level, then please contact 0141 638 0571 or www.glasgowmusicfestival.org for further details or an Entry Form.
+Any school or dance group or even a group of friends who would like to enter, at any level, (either at a competitive or NON -competitive level) then please contact 0141 638 0571 or www.glasgowmusicfestival.org for further details or an Entry Form.

 Glasgow Primary Schools 'Day of Dance'